SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can also use protocols to declare which methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.

+..
+TODO: Now that functions and methods have syntactically diverged,
+    we need a protocol-operator-function-declaration production and section to describe how you declare an operator requirement in a protocol and how the adopting type conforms to that protocol.
+Currently, a type satisfies this requirement if it adopts the protocol and the operator function is implemented at file-scope somewhere in the same module as that type.

 .. langref-grammar